adabismail/darululoom-online/README.md

 # 🏫 Darul Uloom - School Management System

-A full-stack **MERN (MongoDB, Express, React, Node.js)** application designed to manage the operations of an Islamic educational institute (Darul Uloom).
-This system allows administrators ("Moulvi Sahab") to manage students, courses, and content dynamically.
+Darul Uloom Online is a full-stack **MERN (MongoDB, Express, React, Node.js)** web application built to manage the digital operations of an Islamic educational institute.
+The platform enables administrators to manage courses and content efficiently while providing a simple, accessible interface for students and visitors.

+This application was developed as a freelance client project, with a focus on real-world requirements, production deployment, and long-term maintainability.

 ### 🚀 Live Website
 * **🔗 Website:** [https://darululoom.online](https://darululoom.online)